passkeydeveloper/passkeys.dev/content/en/docs/reference/macos.md

 **Safari**: credentials created in Safari are passkeys, are backed up to iCloud Keychain, and are available in other apps and services.

-**Chrome**: credentials created by Chrome are currently [***device-bound*** passkeys](/docs/reference/terms/#device-bound-passkey), are not backed up to iCloud Keychain, and are ***not available outside of Chrome***.
+**Chrome**: credentials created by Chrome are currently [***device-bound*** passkeys](/docs/reference/terms/#device-bound-passkey), are not backed up to iCloud Keychain, and are ***not available outside of Chrome***, on versions of Chrome prior to M118 and macOS 13.5.
+On M118, passkeys can be created in iCloud Keychain and read from iCloud Keychain by default.

-The autofill UI in Chrome on macOS only displays device-bound passkeys for the current Chrome profile.
-Passkeys in iCloud Keychain do not currently surface in the autofill UI.
+The autofill UI in Chrome on macOS only displays device-bound passkeys for the current Chrome profile prior to M118.
+Passkeys in iCloud Keychain do not currently surface in the autofill UI prior to M118.
+After M118, iCloud Keychain passkeys are supported if the installed Operating System is macOS 13.5 or later.

 **Edge**: credentials created by Edge are currently [***device-bound*** passkeys](/docs/reference/terms/#device-bound-passkey), are not backed up to iCloud Keychain, and are ***not available outside of Edge***.